-The management company shall receive for its management activity an annual remuneration of up to 2 % of the fund assets, calculated pro rata through May 31, 2019 on the basis of the values at the end of each month.
-This remuneration will be included in the calculation of the unit value on each day of stock exchange trading in the form of an accrual.
-From June 1, 2019 the remuneration will be calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.
+The management company shall receive for its management activity an annual remuneration of up to 1.50 % of the fund assets that is calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.

 This remuneration is less the amount (max.
-2.00 % p.a.) which the management company has received in management fees for this investment fund for those portions of the fund which it has invested in units of an investment fund managed by it.
+1.50 % p.a.) which the management company has received in management fees for this investment fund for those portions of the fund which it has invested in units of an investment fund managed by it.